Gorontalo language: Classification

-The Gorontalo language belongs to the Gorontalic language group, which is part of the Gorontalo-Mongondow languages family, a branch of the Malayo-Polynesian language family, which in turn is a branch of the Austronesian language family.
+The Gorontalo language belongs to the Gorontalic language family, which is part of the Gorontalo-Mongondow languages, a branch of the Malayo-Polynesian languages, which, in turn, is a branch of the Austronesian languages.

 Languages that are related to Gorontalo include Suwawa, Bolango, Buol, Bintauna, Kaidipang, and Lolak.

 Dialects

 Musa Kasim et al. (1981) give five main dialects of Gorontalo: east Gorontalo, Limboto, Gorontolo City, west Gorontalo, and Tilamuta.

 Distinctive Features

 One of the most prominent features of the Gorontalo language is the use of a vowel (a, i, u, e, o) at the end of every word.
 Examples include: mela (red), huyi (night), tuluhu (sleep), rasipede (bicycle), and bongo (coconut).

 Influence on pronunciation in Indonesian

 Additionally, the influence of the Gorontalo language is strongly evident in the pronunciation of words in Indonesian.
 In some verbs and nouns in Indonesian that contain the letter "E", the pronunciation automatically shifts to "O" in Gorontalo Malay.
 Examples include: